County Center, Virginia

 County Center is a census-designated place in Prince William County, Virginia, United States.
-The population as of the 2010 Census was 3,270.
+The population as of the 2010 census was 3,270.
 In 2021, the United States Census Bureau estimated it to be 4,045.
 It is notable for including the county's McCoart Government Center off Prince William Parkway, along with adjoining Pfitzner Stadium, former home field of the Potomac Nationals, now the Fredericksburg Nationals.

 History

 On March 29, 2002, the Declarant of developers who owned the land that made up County Center established the Prince William County Center Owners' Association, a not for profit corporation, to provide services to County Center's residents.

 Recreational and cultural activities

 The Prince William County Center Clubhouse, located on Wermuth Way (the headquarters of the Association), can be rented out for private functions.

 Parks and recreation

-County Center is home to a few green spaces, with around 1.5 miles of trails.
+County Center is home to a few green spaces, with approximately 1.5 miles of trails.

 County Center is home to the western part of Old Hickory Golf Club, designed by architect Tim Freeland.
 County Center is also near the Lake Ridge Golf Course in Lake Ridge.

-County Center is about 3 miles from the Neabsco Greenway Trail, 4 miles from the Lakeridge Marina Waterfront Trail, and about 6 miles from the Bull Run Occoquan Trail.
+County Center is about three miles from the Neabsco Greenway Trail, four miles from the Lakeridge Marina Waterfront Trail and roughly six miles from the Bull Run Occoquan Trail.

 Airport Creek, a small tributary of the Occoquan Reservoir, is located in County Center.

 County Center is home to River Falls Pool on Chanceford Drive, and the community pool behind the Clubhouse.

 The Association operates two tennis courts in County Center.

 Earl M. Cunard Park, a Prince William County park, is located off of Ridgefield Village Drive and is home to about half a mile of trails and two basketball courts.

 The Prince William County Liberty Memorial features four steel bars from the World Trade Center which fell from the sky during the September 11, 2001 attacks.
 A plaque at the memorial features the inscribed names of the 22 residents of the Prince William County area who died in the attacks that day.

 The G. Richard Pfitzner Stadium was the home of the Potomac Nationals Minor League Baseball team from 1984 until 2019, when they relocated to Fredericksburg.
 The "Pfitz" also hosts community events, such as outdoor movies during the summer.
 Adjacent to the stadium is NOVA BMX, a bicycle motocross track sponsored by Barnes and Thornburg.